MelcherMate/Bioversee_Webapp/README.md

 ## General idea:

-This is a prototype project of my idea to create a basic fermenter controller website, which can control any hooked-up device.
+This is a Vite project for my idea to create a basic fermenter controller website, which can control any bioreactor wired to a computer and set to handle the commands from the cloud server.
 For the system it doesn't matter how old or new a fermenter is.
-It just needs a Raspberry PI to connect the devices with a computer and access to the internet and it will be good to go.
+It is capable to be connected to all kind.
+The user needs an off-the-self customisable computer (such as a Raspberry Pi) and some electrical knowledge to wire the computer with the bioreactor.
+After that the computer will need configuration to be able to communicate with the sensors and actuatros of the bioreactor.
+In the future I will create a detailed user manual to help the user with the setup.

 ## In dept review of a basic fermenter: